 The proposed bill, General Assembly Proposed Bill No. 491, aims to establish a grant program to support efforts in ceasing the sale of tobacco and nicotine products.
 The bill introduces new legal language that mandates the creation of a grant program specifically designed to provide financial assistance to convenience stores, gas stations, and other retail establishments that agree to stop selling these products.

-The primary objective of this legislation is to promote public health by reducing the availability of tobacco and nicotine products in retail settings.
-By incentivizing businesses to participate in cessation efforts through grants, the bill seeks to contribute to a broader strategy of decreasing tobacco use and its associated health risks within the community.
+The primary purpose of this legislation is to promote public health by reducing the availability of tobacco and nicotine products in retail settings.
+By incentivizing businesses to discontinue the sale of these items, the bill seeks to contribute to broader tobacco cessation efforts within the community.
+There are no deletions from current law mentioned in the text of the bill.